Easter84/accounting_rust/README.md

-This is a console application for handling accounts that is being written in Rust.
-It will have a connection to a SQLite db and contain the ability to add debtors, income sources and handles the ledgers.
+This is a console application for handling accounts written in Rust.
+It will connect to a SQLite db and contain the ability to add debtors, and income sources, and hold the ledgers.
+As the application grows I will add changes to this Readme.